Estimation of subgraph density in noisy networks: Abstract

 \section{Abstract}

-While it is common practice in applied network analysis to report various standard network summary statistics, these numbers are rarely accompanied by some quantification of uncertainty.
+While it is common practice in applied network analysis to report various standard network summary statistics, these numbers are rarely accompanied by uncertainty quantification.
 Yet any error inherent in the measurements underlying the construction of the network, or in the network construction procedure itself, necessarily must propagate to any summary statistics reported.
 Here we study the problem of estimating the density of an arbitrary subgraph, given a noisy version of some underlying network as data.
 Under a simple model of network error, we show that consistent estimation of such densities is impossible when the rates of error are unknown and only a single network is observed.
-Next, focusing first on the problem of estimating the density of edges from noisy networks, as a canonical prototype of the more general problem, we develop method-of-moment estimators of network edge density and error rates for the case where a minimal number of network replicates are available.
+Accordingly, we develop method-of-moment estimators of network subgraph densities and error rates for the case where a minimal number of network replicates are available.
 These estimators are shown to be asymptotically normal as the number of vertices increases to infinity.
 We also provide confidence intervals for quantifying the uncertainty in these estimates based on the asymptotic normality.
-We then present a generalization of these results to higher-order subgraph densities, and illustrate with the case of two-star and triangle densities (which, in turn, allow for estimation of the clustering coefficient or transitivity).
-To construct their confidence intervals, a new and non-standard bootstrap method is proposed in order to compute asymptotic variances, which is infeasible otherwise.
-We illustrate the use of the proposed methods in the context of gene coexpression networks.
+To construct the confidence intervals, a new and non-standard bootstrap method is proposed to compute asymptotic variances, which is infeasible otherwise.
+We illustrate the proposed methods in the context of gene coexpression networks.